Muhammad Zafarullah Khan: Career

 In October 1947, Zafarullah Khan represented Pakistan at the United Nations General Assembly as head of the Pakistani delegation and advocated the position of the Muslim world on the Palestinian issue.
+On October 28, he was appointed chairman of Subcommittee 2 of the Ad Hoc Committee on the Palestinian Question upon the resignation of the previous chairman.
 That year, he was appointed Pakistan's first Foreign Minister, a post he held for seven years.
-Between 1948 and 1954, he also represented Pakistan at the United Nations Security Council where he advocated the liberation of occupied Kashmir, Libya, Northern Ireland, Eritrea, Somalia, Sudan, Tunisia, Morocco, and Indonesia.
+Between 1948 and 1954, he also represented Pakistan at the United Nations Security Council where he advocated for the liberation of occupied Kashmir, Libya, Northern Ireland, Eritrea, Somalia, Sudan, Tunisia, Morocco, and Indonesia.

 As Foreign Minister, he represented Pakistan at the Manila Treaty Conference in September 1954.
 Support for the Manila Pact in Pakistan was divided, with West Pakistan dominated army and a handful of leaders in favour of this, while most elected members of the Constituent Assembly from West Pakistan and all of the Assembly members from East Pakistan opposed it.
-Zafarullah signed the Manila Pact, committing Pakistan's accession to the Southeast Asia Treaty Organization (SEATO).
+Zafarullah signed the Manila Pact, committing to Pakistan's accession to the Southeast Asia Treaty Organization (SEATO).

 In 1954, he became a Judge at the International Court of Justice (ICJ) in The Hague, a position he held until 1961.
-He was the Vice-President of the International Court of Justice from 1958 to 1961.
+He was the vice-president of the International Court of Justice from 1958 to 1961.
 Between 1961 and 1964, he was Pakistan's Permanent Representative at the United Nations.
 From 1962 to 1964, he was also the President of the UN General Assembly.
 He later rejoined the ICJ as a judge from 1964 to 1973, serving as president from 1970 to 1973.

+In 1982, the first ever Provisional World Parliament (PWP) met in Brighton, U.K. at the Royal Pavilion was presided over by him.